uw-asa/uw-slack-r25-bot/README.md

 ### Testing / Dev instancing

-Automated testing implemented with [Mocha](https://mochajs.org/) and [Chai](http://www.chaijs.com/).
+Automated testing implemented with [Mocha](https://mochajs.org/), [Chai](http://www.chaijs.com/), and [simple-mock](https://github.com/jupiter/simple-mock).
+CI integrated on github (github actions).
 These tests ensure that basic functionality continues to work properly.
 Setting the stage in `serverless.yml` to 'dev' allows for testing on a remote server without affecting production instance(s).
 Set up a separate 'team' on Slack, and create a custom integration app for testing out / development and use the separate slack token for access.
 More than one stage of the program can also be deployed to Lambda simultaneously, as each deployment will create a separate endpoint on AWS.

+#### Run Tests

+> `npm run test`

 #### Github Actions